Building a Reusable Library of Dashboard Blocks

 }

-When dashboard builders edit a block, they will be configured with the default values you provided.
-This ensures a smooth experience for users who want to use the block without any configuration.)
+When dashboard builders edit a block, they will see the default values you provided.
+This ensures a smooth experience for users who want to use the block without any configuration.

 Parameter best practices: